ppoolad/uoft_lidar_test_system/README.md

 The C++ program is invoked in terminal by data_analysis_release <ascii_outputs_from_data_collector.txt> <number of packet to extract> and isolates readout from one of the channels.
 Then, DrawHist.py reads "extracted_memory_word.txt" and draws histograms.

-## C Program: data_collector
+## C Program: data_collector, dsp_test

 ### Description
 The C Program is used to collect data from the ASIC's serialzier via FPGA LVDS inputs (Refer to simple_rx repo). and save them in a text file. use `xxd -c 4 -g 4` to format them into ascii.

 ## Compilation and Execution

-each folder has a Makefile inside. just use "make"
+the Makefile in the main folder will make all programs

 ### Requirements

 - gpiod library must be installed on linux
 - axi_fifo driver [(repo)](https://github.com/jacobfeder/axisfifo/tree/master)
+- generic uio drivers are used to interact with memory mapped axi devices (simple rx, conf)